Door-knocking is the single most effective thing a campaign does to reach voters. It's also the most logistically complicated.

 | Sunday night data entry | Download Excel, done |

-| Volunteers knocking the same door twice | Household-level grouping, automatic |
+| Volunteers knocking the same door twice | Each door knocked once - households are grouped automatically |

-| "Who's working Route 4?" | Dashboard shows everything, live |
+| "Who's working Route 4?" | Dashboard shows every route, volunteer, and status - live |

-| "What did Mary say about the bond?" | Per-voter notes, auto-saved in the moment |
+| "What did Mary say about the bond?" | Per-voter notes, saved the moment they're typed |

-| "Where am I in the route?" | Interactive map with numbered pins that change color |
+| "Where am I in the route?" | Numbered pins on a street map - tap any to jump to that stop |

-| "Does this house want a yard sign?" | One-tap checkboxes for yard signs and literature drops |
+| "Does this house want a yard sign?" | One-tap checkbox - exports with the rest of the results |

 | Retyping paper walk sheet results | Scan QR, enter digitally.
 Photo-scan coming soon. |

-Flip doesn't do any of that.
+Flip doesn't need to do any of that.

-Built for the Kansas HD 33 race in 2026.
-The door-knocking model isn't a theory — it's been run against real voter lists, by real canvassers, on real phones.
+Flip was built for the Kansas HD 33 race in 2026.
+The door-knocking model isn't a theory - it's been run against real voter lists, by real canvassers, on real phones.
 Designed around how campaigns actually operate, not how software companies think they do.

 Pricing in development.
 Early partners get launch pricing locked in.